aakash4dev/medisence-ai/README.md

 # MedicSense AI – Intelligent Healthcare Triage & Appointment Assistant

 > **⚠️ STATUS: UNDER PRODUCTION**
 > This project is currently under active development and is intended for demonstration and testing purposes only.
-It is NOT a certified medical device and should not be used for actual medical emergencies.

 ## 📌 Project Overview
 MedicSense AI is an AI-powered healthcare assistant designed to streamline patient triage and appointment management.
 It leverages Google's Gemini API to analyze symptoms and provide preliminary triage recommendations, while also offering a robust appointment scheduling system for doctors and administrators.